-BIO 390 Principles of Forensic Sciecne (4)
+BIO 390 Principles of Forensic Science (3)

-Prerequisite: BIO 181, 182, CHM 301, 302 This course will provide our students with a solid introduction to the field of forensic science.
+Prerequisite: BIO 181, CHM 301, or Instructor's Permission

+This course will provide our students with a solid introduction to the field of forensic science.
 Students will progress towards a compulsion of the critical methods of scientific investigation, critical thinking, perception, and communication, will learn about many of the techniques routinely carried out in forensic biology laboratories.
 They will begin with search and recovery of mock biological evidence, move on to serological testing of body fluids, with focus on DNA techniques, crime science processing, analysis of physical evidence by the crime lab, firearms and tool marks, chemistry (toxicology, controlled substances), and trace evidence.